-Learning Disabilities Program Fee

-For each semester thereafter\

-For each of the first two semesters the student is in the program\\\\
+Student Deposit

-Student Deposit Each student must submit a \$200 deposit at the time he/she decides to attend Westminster College.
+Each student must submit a \$200 deposit at the time he/she decides to attend Westminster College.
 The deposit is held by the College until the student graduates or fully withdraws.
 Deposits will be applied to any outstanding charges on the student account, including student charges of any kind or housing damages.
-Any remaining deposit will be refunded to the student.
-This deposit must be paid in full prior to a student being issued keys for campus housing.
-This pand Fore Par Semester. \$200.00 Tuition and Fees Per Semester: New full-time student \$11,600.00 Summer & Winter Sessions per credit hour, Early Registration (check individual term information for dates) \$375.00 Summer Internship per credit hour \$375.00 Per credit charge for excess of 19 credit hours per semester \$800.00 Per credit hour for part-time students registered for fewer than 12 hours \$800.00 Dual Enrollment Fee per credit hour \$100.00 Tuition and Fees for Academic Year (max. of 19 credit hours per semester): New full-time students \$23,200.00 Student Activity Fee \$330.00 Student Services Fee \$980.00 Student Sustainability Fee \$30.00 Housing Charges Room (double occupancy) \$5,120.00 Dining Services (19 meals per week) \$4,360.00 Single room occupancy and Apartment style rooms will be available at an increased rate.
-Fifteen meals per week cost \$4,090.00, week cost \$3,870.00 per academic year.
+Any remaining deposit will be refunded to the student. \\This deposit must be paid in full prior to a student being issued keys for campus housing.

+Tuition and Fees Per Semester:

+New full-time student \$12,850.00 Summer & Winter Sessions per credit hour, Early Registration (check individual term information for dates) \$400.00 Summer Internship per credit hour \$400.00 Per credit charge for excess of 19 credit hours per semester \$850.00 Per credit hour for part-time students registered for fewer than 12 hours \$850.00 Dual Enrollment Fee per credit hour \$100.00

+Tuition and Fees for Academic Year (max. of 19 credit hours per semester):

+New full-time students \$25,700.00 Mandatory Fees \$1,900.00 Housing Charges Room (double occupancy) \$5,470.00 Dining Services (19 meals per week) \$4,670.00

+Single room occupancy and Apartment style rooms will be available at an increased rate.
+Fifteen meals per week cost \$4,452.00, and ten meals per week cost \$4,452.00 per academic year.
 Semester charges are one-half amount shown above for an academic year.
-In order to es of a year at Westminster College, required deposits, special fees, and personal expenses must be added to the charges listed above.
-Special Fees (non-refundable): timate the total cost Apostille Fee for Transcript/Diploma (per document) \$25.00 Application Fee \$0.00 Auditing Charge (per credit hour) \$40.00 Communication Skills Workshop On a space-available basis, spring semester \$200.00 on a space available basis, spring semester φ200.00 Convenience Fee (per credit card transaction) 2.75% Credit by Examination Per credit hour for credit granted on the basis of examinations administered by Westminster College \$25.00 Graduation Fees Charged to all seniors during the spring semester for caps, gowns, diploma folders, dinners and other graduation and ceremonial costs \$125.00
+In order to estimate the total cost of a year at Westminster College, required deposits, special fees, and personal expenses must be added to the charges listed above.

+Special Fees (non-refundable):

+Apostille Fee for Transcript/Diploma (per document) \$25.00 Application Fee \$0.00 Auditing Charge (per credit hour) \$40.00 Communication Skills Workshop On a space-available basis, spring semester \$200.00 Convenience Fee (per credit card transaction) 2.75% Credit by Examination Per credit hour for credit granted on the basis of examinations administered by Westminster College \$25.00 Graduation Fees Charged to all seniors during the spring semester for caps, gowns, diploma folders, dinners and other graduation and ceremonial costs \$125.00 Learning Disabilities Program Fee For each of the first two semesters the student is in the program For each semester thereafter Myers Briggs, Strong Interest Inventory and Strengths Quest assessments Varies

+Motor Vehicle Registration and Parking Fee

+Required of all students who have not filed the appropriate waiver form by the 7th day of classes in the fall, and good for the academic year.
+If not filled out by then, the 7th day of classes for spring semester.\ \$50.00

+Official Transcript

-Myers Briggs, Strong Interest Inventory and Strengths Quest assessments Varies Motor Vehicle Registration and Parking Fee Required of all students who have not filed the appropriate waiver form by the $7^{th}$ day of classes in the fall, and good for the academic out by then, the $7^{th}$ day of classes for spring semester. c year.
-If not filled \$25.00 Official Transcript To be paid before transcript is issued \$10.00 To be paid before transcript is issued This is a per copy price.
-Students who request multiple copies in the same request will be charged \$10 each for $1^{st} - 5^{th}$ requested copy additional requested copy.) y, \$5 for each Returning Student Advance Payments An advance payment of \$50 is required of all returning Westminster students and must be paid to the Business Office before July 1 each year the student intends to return in the fall semester.
-This Advance Payment will be applied to the next year's tuition charges, will confirm a student's pre-registration for the fall semester, and will acknowledge the student's acceptance of their financial aid award. \$50.00 Special Course Fee For materials, travel and accommodations, admission charges, labs, music, Education, etc., as specified in course announcements Varies Student Teaching Fee (per credit hour) \$35.00 Transcription of CLEP or AP Credit
+To be paid before transcript is issued \$10.0 ю This is a per copy price.

+Returning Student Advance Payments

+An advance payment of \$50 is required of all returning Westminster students and must be paid to the Business Office before July 1 each year the student intends to return in the fall semester.
+This Advance Payment will be applied to the next year's tuition charges, will confirm a student's pre-registration for the fall semester, and will acknowledge the student's acceptance of their financial aid award. \$50.00

+Special Course Fee

+For materials, travel and accommodations, admission charges, labs, music, Education, etc., as specified in course announcements Varies Student Teaching Fee (per credit hour) \$35.00

+Transcription of CLEP or AP Credit

+A per credit hour fee for all such credit reported to the Registrar before the end of the first semester as a full-time Westminster student\